- Where: Woolston and Itchen area

 - How: Funded as part of a Transforming Cities Fund awarded in March 2020

-The perception survey received over 2980 comments and contributions.
+Our recent perception survey received 2,936 contributions.
 We are in the process of analysing all the feedback with the view to hosting workshops later this Autumn to decide on the design solutions people would like to see.
 We then need to investigate the feasibility of these and come back with a proposal.
-The plan then is to implement the changes in the first half of 2022, see below for more details.
+The plan then is to implement the changes in the first half of 2022 - see below for more details.

 What is an Active Travel Zone?